-Defining a Research Paper
+Defining a Thesis

-A research paper expands the scope of human knowledge by addressing a relevant question through a systematic analysis of data.
-It is different from an editorial or opinion essay, which simply prevent a point of a view on a topic.
-A good research paper must also go beyond a simple summary of existing research, and contribute new insights through an original research activity and the presentation of novel evidence.
+Research expands the scope of human knowledge by addressing a relevant question through a systematic analysis of data.
+A research paper is different from an editorial or opinion essay, which simply prevent a point of a view on a topic.
+A good paper must also go beyond a simple summary of existing research, and contribute new insights through an original research activity and the presentation of novel evidence.